SanzharBissenali/MyGarden/content/Physics, Electricity and Magnetism/Math in Physics.md

 #### Earnshaw's theorem
 ---
-It states that it is impossible to construct a static electric field that will hold a charge at a stable* equilibrium.
+It states that it is impossible to construct a static electric field that will hold a charge at a *stable* equilibrium.
 One way to prove it is to use Gauss's law; walk through the proof (2).
 The second proof involves *the property* of a potential function.

+Stable equilibrium example - sphere of uniformly distributed negative charge and two protons inside.
+Why *Earnshaw's* theorem "fails" (it doesn't fail actually)?